 - Perform actions on products data

-- Perform actions on Threat Prevention Endpoint data
+- Perform actions on DNS Security Endpoint data

 - Perform actions on VectorN Detection™ data